-Kids In Danger (KID) is a nonprofit organization dedicated to protecting children by improving children’s product safety.
+Kids In Danger (KID) is a nonprofit organization dedicated to protecting children by fighting for product safety.
 KID was founded in 1998 by the parents of sixteen-month-old Danny Keysar who died when a portable crib collapsed around his neck in his Chicago childcare home.
 Although the portable crib had been recalled five years earlier, word of its danger had not reached Danny’s parents, caregiver, or a state inspector who visited the home just eight days before Danny’s death.
 Click here to read more about Danny’s Story, and learn more about KID from our organization brochure here.

 Among KID’s success stories since our founding in 1998 is the passing of Danny’s Law as part of the Consumer Product Safety Improvement Act (CPSIA) in 2008.
-This law requires standards for juvenile products, bans lead and other harmful substances, and mandates independent testing for most children’s products.
+This law requires strong standards for infant and toddler nursery products, bans lead and other harmful substances, and mandates independent testing for children’s products.
 Click here to read more about our work and victories for child safety, and view a timeline of KID’s milestones over the past 25 years.